hashicorp/consul/website/source/docs/platform/k8s/helm.html.md

   - <a name="v-global-datacenter" href="#v-global-datacenter">`datacenter`</a> (`string: "dc1"`) -
   The name of the datacenter that the agent cluster should register as.
-  This must not be changed once the cluster is bootstrapped and running, since Consul doesn't yet support an automatic way to change this value.
+  This may not be changed once the cluster is bootstrapped and running, since Consul doesn't yet support an automatic way to change this value.